SignalHound/gr-sm/README.md

 ### Usage

-- Add the __SM200A: IQ Source__ block to flowgraphs in the GNU Radio Companion.
-It is located under the __Signal Hound SM200A__ category.
+- Add the __SM200: IQ Source__ block to flowgraphs in the GNU Radio Companion.
+It is located under the __Signal Hound SM200__ category.
     - See _examples_ folder for demos.
-- Use the block in Python with `import sm200a`.
+- Use the block in Python with `import sm200`.
+- Set the `networked` parameter to `True` for SM200C devices.